 Blackberry & Vanilla Cheesecake 8 Olive oil & rosemary consomme, blackberries, raspberry sorbet

 We ordered two desserts to share and the ‘Ladies Smoking Room’ came highly recommended by our waiter (who we were on very friendly terms with by now).
 Arriving in a smoked glass jar with a grand reveal, the ‘Ladies Smoking Room’ was a real spectacle.
 I love chocolate desserts but the richness and smokiness was a bit too much for me.
 I absolutely loved the Blackberry and Vanilla Cheesecake which tasted as beautiful as it looked.
 The hole in the middle gave a fun twist on the average cheesecake slice.

 Amongst all the hustle and bustle surrounding Euston and Kings Cross Stations, The Booking Office is a historical and stylish oasis for travellers to escape to.
 If you’re taking the Eurostar to Paris, embarking on a UK mini-break or coming for a weekend in London, it would be the perfect place to visit pre or post train journey.
 The service is fantastic, the food is delicious and the setting is truly unique.

-Want to read more of my London reviews?
+Want to read more London reviews?